andypfau/sparameterviewer/doc/tools.md

 - Which file to display, and
 - How to display the data, e.g. as real/imaginary, db/degrees, etc.

-You can also apply filters by checking the corresponding checkboxes:
+You can also apply filters:
 - *X*: filter X-values (typically the frequency):
     - E.g. "1e9-10e9" to filter from 1 GHz to 10 GHz.
     - E.g. "1e9-*" to filter from 1 GHz, and anything above.
     - E.g. "*-1e9" to filter to 1 GHz, and anything below.
+    - To disable filtering, use the wildcard "*".
-- *Cols*: filter for cols; just use the name you see in the table columns, separated by whitespace:
+- *Cols*: filter for columns; just use the name you see in the table columns, separated by whitespace:
     - E.g. "S2,1 S2,2" to filter for these two S-parameters.
     - This filter is ignored for plotted data (which only has one column).
 - Clear the filter text to disable filtering (i.e. show all X-values / columns).